opentap/opentap/doc/Developer Guide/Translating/Readme.md

 1. Scan all DLLs belonging to a package, and gather all plugin types.
 (Types which inherit from `ITapPlugin`.
-This is the case for all OpenTAP plugin types, such as TestStep, ICliAction, Custom Settings, and many others.)
+This is the case for all OpenTAP plugin types, such as TestStep, ICliAction, Custom Settings,, IStringLocalizer, and many others.)
 2. Scan all properties of each type.
 If the property is visible to the user, add it to the translation file.
-2a.
 If the property has a DisplayAttribute specified, add this display information to the translation file.
-2b.
 If the property does *not* have a DisplayAttribute, derive a display attribute and add this information to the translation file.
 3. If a property is visible and references a non-plugin type (an Enum, or a